johbar/text-extraction-service/README.md

 ² Debian and Ubuntu only ship static libs of MuPDF, Alpine and Arch have shared libs as well.

 ³ *PDFium* is not thread safe.
-For that reason TES uses a lock to protect the lib instance against concurrent access and and multi-processing approach (forking a new TES process, if PDFium is busy)
+For that reason TES uses a lock to protect the lib instance against concurrent access and a multi-processing approach (forking a new TES process, connected with pipes, if PDFium is busy)

 ## Build container images

-This repo includes a bunch of Containerfiles for building images in a multi-stage style.
+This repo includes a bunch of Containerfiles for building images in a multi-stage style for various setups (PDF lib, Tesseract).

 I use Podman but everything should work with Docker as well.